Ninjacat25/pureRGB-NC25/README.md

 Playable girl version:
 - Replaces all of Red's sprites with a female character (One with the same design as Blue/Green from the Pokémon Special/Adventures manga)
-- Changes dialogue to accomodate for playing as a girl
+- Changes dialogue and default names to accomodate for playing as a girl

 Genderless/non-binary version:
 - Replaces all of Red's sprites with that of Yellow from the Pokémon Special/Adventures manga (I'm aware that Yellow as a character is not non-binary, but she does appear androgynous)
-- Changes dialogue so that it no longer uses gendered terms for the player
+- Changes dialogue and default names so that it no longer uses gendered terms or names for the player

 Acknowledgements:
 - I believe the Clefairy overworld sprites might be my edit of the ones from SourApple's Sour Crystal?